ajguerrer/notebook/content/google-testing-blog/tott.md

 ```
 {{% /notice %}}

-The code above could be refactored using a technique called guard clause.
+The code above could be refactored to use guard clauses.

 {{% notice tip %}}
 ```cpp